cast-org/figuration/docs/4.0.0-alpha.5/utilities/borders.md

 ---
 layout: docs
 title: Borders
+description: Easily manipulate borders on your images or other elements.
 group: utilities
 redirect_from:
   - "/utilities/"
   - "/4.0.0-alpha.5/utilities/"
 ---

-Easily manipulate borders on your images or other elements.

 ## Contents
 {:.no_toc}